SolarNetwork/solarnode-handbook/docs/users/datum-sources/modbus.md

 # Modbus Device

-This project provides SolarNode plugin that can collect arbitrary data from Modbus enabled devices.
-This is an advanced plugin that requires specific low-level knowledge of the device you want to collect data from.
+SolarNode can collect arbitrary data from Modbus devices with the **Modbus Device** component.
+This is an advanced component that requires specific low-level knowledge of the device you want to collect data from.

 This datum source is provided by the [Modbus Datum Source][src] plugin, which is included in the